alidaf/raspberryPi/README.md

 * The name of the sound card in case it changes or for add-on cards.
 * The name of the control for sound cards with multiple controls.
+*     Version 3.0 has switched to high level controls so card and control are now set by number.
 * The initial volume setting as a percentage of max, i.e. low for headphones and high for DAC/phono.
 * The number of volume increments over the full volume range.
 * The shape of the volume request, i.e. logarithmic -> linear -> exponential.